jordanpotti/guardduty-opsec/IAM.md

 ## Stealth:IAMUser/LoggingConfigurationModified

 **OPSEC Guidelines**

+- Do not disable the CloudTrail log if possible.
+If needed, after malicous actions are complete, delete the S3 bucket that stores the log.
+This will still trigger this alarm, but that malicous actions will be complete already.

 **A principal invoked an API commonly used to stop CloudTrail Logging, delete existing logs, and otherwise eliminate traces of activity in your AWS account.**